 Jérôme Morin-Drouin, originally from Quebec, Canada, founded The Incredible Company, which published his games and puzzles, including the origami puzzle, Manifold, from Gamewright's puzzle brand Brainwright.
-His first published game will be announced soon.
+His first published game is Pirate Lords.

-Thorsten Gimmler has published 14 games, including No Thanks!, Thief of Bagdad, Aton, and Odin's Ravens, and is now a developer for Schmidt-Spiele in Berlin.
+Thorsten Gimmler has published multiple games, including No Thanks!, Thief of Bagdad, Aton, and Odin's Ravens, and is now a developer for Schmidt-Spiele in Berlin.

-William Attia, designer of Caylus and Spyrium, visited from Paris with friend Conny Richter from Germany's Ruhrgebiet.
+William Attia, designer of Caylus and Spyrium, visited from Paris with partner Conny Richter from Germany's Ruhrgebiet.

 Sam Brown from California, USA designed and published Lyssan: Where Flags Change with the Wind.